d12frosted/elpa-mirror/gnu/jinx-readme.txt

 ═════════════════════════════════════

   There exist multiple alternative spell-checking packages for Emacs, most famously the builtin ispell.el and flyspell.el packages.
-The following three packages come closest to the behavior of Jinx.
+The main advantages of Jinx are its automatic checking of the visible text, its sharp focus on performance and the ability to easily use multiple dictionaries at once.
+The following three alternative packages come closest to the behavior of Jinx.

   • [jit-spell]: Jinx UI borrows ideas from Augusto Stoffel's Jit-spell.
 Jit-spell uses the less efficient Ispell process communication instead Jinx's calling native API.
-Since Jit-spell highlights misspellings in the entire buffer and does not confine to just the visible text, Jit-spell affects the load and latency negatively ([issue on github]).
+Since Jit-spell highlights misspellings in the entire buffer and does not confine to just the visible text, Jit-spell affected load and latency negatively in my tests ([issue on github]).

-  • [spell-fu]: The idea to highlight misspellings just in the visible text portion of the buffer came from Campbell Barton's spell-fu package.
+  • [spell-fu]: The idea to check words just in the visible text came from Campbell Barton's spell-fu package.
 Spell-fu is fast but incurs high memory overhead on account of its dictionary in a hash table.
 For languages with compound words and inflected word forms, this overhead magnifies ([issue on codeberg]).
-By accessing the Enchant API directly, Jinx avoids such an overhead.
+By accessing the Enchant API directly, Jinx avoids any overhead.
 Jinx also benefits from the advanced spell-checker algorithms of Enchant (affixation, compound words, etc.).

   • flyspell: Flyspell is Emacs's built-in package.
 Flyspell highlights misspellings while typing.
 Only the word under the cursor is